andverse-core/docs/docs/guide/what-is-andverse.md

 # What is andverse

-> Andverse is a decentralized multi galaxy metaverse
+> Andverse is a decentralized multigalactic metaverse